Singularitat/snakebot/README.md

 2. **Install dependencies**

+On windows

 `pip install -U -r requirements.txt` or
 `poetry install`

+On linux

-If you are running linux plyvel-win32 won't install so you will have to run `pip install plyvel`
+If you are running linux plyvel-win32 won't install so you will have to replace it with plyvel

+`pip install -U -r requirements.txt`/`pip3 install -U -r requirements.txt`

 If it fails to install on Debian or Ubuntu try `apt-get install libleveldb1v5 libleveldb-dev`